Nyerguds/MobiusMapEditor/MANUAL.md

 * **FilterTheaterObjects**: Filter out objects that don't belong in the current map's theater.
 This affects both map loading, and the items visible in the placement lists.
 Do not turn this off unless you really know what you're doing; having theater-illegal objects on maps may cause situations that crash the game.
 * **WriteClassicBriefing**: In addition to the single-line "Text=" briefing used by the Remaster, also write classic-style briefings into the ini file as "1=", "2=", etc. lines split at human-readable length.
 This includes the C&C95 v1.06 line break system using ## characters at the end of a line.
 * **ApplyHarvestBug**: The game has a bug where the final harvested stage of a cell yields nothing (or only 3/4th for RA gems).
 Assume this bug is unfixed when doing the resource calculations.
+* **DontAllowWallsAsBuildings**: if this option is set to False, buildings will show up in the Buildings list as well, from where they can be placed down as player-owned buildings.
+This allows selling them, but it is generally not advised since it bloats the ini file.
 * **NoOwnedObjectsInSole**: Sole Survivor maps normally don't include placed down units, structures or infantry, so loading and saving them is disabled by default.
 But it seems some official maps do contain decorative civilian buildings, and old betas of the game could read those, so this option can be disabled for research purposes.
 * **RestrictSoleLimits**: When analysing / saving Sole Survivor maps, use the original object amount limits of the game, rather than the Remaster's larger values.